simplyphpdotcom/cl-cheshire-cat/README.md

  * The management operations should be protected by (at least) IP access (and HTTP is over TCP which should make IP spoofing hard enough).

- * Most important: chessire should be always run with restricted privileges.
+ * Most important: cheshire should be always run with restricted privileges.

 # License